Vidhya-bharathi-raj/Vidhya-bharathi-raj/README.md

 - 🤔 I'm actively seeking a Data Analyst related roles to leverage my skills in data science and analytics field
 - 🌱 I have expertise in SQL, Excel, Power BI, and Python (for data science and machine learning)
 - 👯 I’m looking to collaborate on Data Analysis, Data Science Projects
 - 💬 Ask me about Data Analysis, Data Science, Machine Learning
-- 📽️ To know skills see my Pinned projects below
+- 📽️ To see what I learned see my Pinned projects below this
 <p>To contact me

 <be>